EnterpriseTrainingCenter/SPOnline/Instructions/Labs/Governance-and-compliance.md

 1. In Microsoft Purview, wait until the Policy sync status for all DLP policies is **Sync completed**.
 This can take some time.
 You may want to return to this lab later, if it takes too long.

-1. Share both workbooks with an external user (suggestet: your own e-mail address).
+1. Share both workbooks with an external user (suggested: your own e-mail address).
 After a short moment, notice the icon and the quicktip (figure 8).

     ![Contains sensitive information.
 Some commands aren't available.][figure 8] *figure 8: Contains sensitive information.
 Some commands aren't available.*